 ‘Why you come eat with me?
 We go like couple?’

-I took special care to dress that evening pleating the waist and ensuring that my sari was properly fitted.
+I took special care to dress that evening, pleating the waist and ensuring that my sari was properly fitted.
 But I can’t deny that I was nervous as I entered the dining room that evening and followed Samar to his table.
 The room was magnificent with a row of chandeliers hanging from the ceiling with their mock candlelights sparkling.
 The tables were lavishly set out with white damask table cloths, silver cutlery and crystal glasses.
 A harpist was playing soft music.

 Waiters dressed in formal attire were standing awaiting their orders.
 Samar lead me to the spare seat and sat next to me.
 Soon others guest began to arrive.
 They were mainly young people who seemed to be travelling alone.
 I found myself sitting next to a young man from the States, I recognized his accent.